tejasvi8686/ai-car/README.md

 Welcome to the **AI Car Marketplace**, a modern, AI-powered ecommerce-style platform for buying and selling cars.
 Built with cutting-edge tech including **React 19**, **Next.js 15**, **TailwindCSS**, **Supabase**, **Prisma**, and **Clerk**, it’s the perfect project to showcase your full-stack skillset!

 This marketplace features secure user authentication, data handling with Supabase and Prisma, AI features powered by Gemini API, and performance optimization with Arcjet.
-Ideal for learning modern tooling or impressing in job interviews!
+Ideal for learning modern tooling.

 ## 💻 Technologies Used